Operation-Zeus/Operation-Zeus-Client/README.md

 ## A work-in-progress [Electron](http://electron.atom.io) app
 A podcast manager built on Electron, part of the upcoming Operation Zeus project.

+Currently in a pre-alpha active development state - but feel free to download & use; however expect bugs and major changes.

 ## Usage
 1. Clone the repo
 2. Download required includes (`npm install`)